-With: Hugh Fearnley Whittingstall, Jonathon Porritt, Lucy Siegle, Natalie Fee and Professor Peter Cox.
+With: Hugh Fearnley-Whittingstall, Jonathon Porritt, Lucy Siegle, Natalie Fee and Professor Peter Cox.
 MC: Martin Wright, chair, Positive News.
 Presented in association with the University of Exeter’s Green Futures campaign.

-A lively afternoon of insight, discussion and debate, and a chance to have your say among the UK’s leading green writers and thinkers.
+Join us for a lively afternoon of insight, discussion and debate, and to question the UK’s leading green writers, broadcasters and thinkers.

 Enjoy the chance to meet our speakers in person and buy signed copies of their latest books.

-Peter Cox is Professor of Climate System Dynamics at the University of Exeter.
-His expertise is in the modelling of interactions between the land biosphere and climate change.
-He led the team that carried-out the first climate simulations to include the carbon cycle and vegetation as interactive components.
-Amongst other things, this work highlighted the possibility of Amazon forest dieback under global warming.
-Peter is a lead author on the 4th, 5th and 6th Assessment Reports of the Intergovernmental Panel on Climate Change and is a member of the Defra Science Advisory Council.
+Peter Cox is Professor of Climate System Dynamics at the University of Exeter and one of the world’s leading climate scientists.
+Amongst other things, his work highlighted the possibility of Amazon forest dieback under global warming.
+Peter is a lead author on the latest Assessment Reports of the UN’s Intergovernmental Panel on Climate Change and is a member of the UK Government’s Science Advisory Council.

 Lucy Siegle is a journalist and broadcaster who specialises in climate and nature stories.
 She is a familiar face on UK television where she has brought many environmental stories to mainstream audiences including the problem of single use plastic for the One Show, BBC1.
 Her book, Turning the Tide on Plastic: How Humanity (and you) Can Make Our Globe Clean Again was published in 2018.
-Her first book was on the fashion industry, To Die For: is fashion wearing out the world?
-It is also the basis of the celebrated feature documentary, The True Cost.
+Her first book, To Die For: is fashion wearing out the world?, was also the basis of the celebrated feature documentary, The True Cost.
 Lucy is a trustee for the ocean conservation charity, Surfers Against Sewage, and a keen kayaker.